nicolaferraro/voxxed-bigdata-kafka/readme.md

 # Voxxed BigData Kafka

-This repository contains the code of the Kafka broker used as demo at Voxxed Bucharest 2017.
+This repository contains the code of the Kafka broker used as demo at Voxxed talks in 2017.

 It is a development Kafka broker for Kubernetes.
 It uses two containers in a pod to instantiate Zookeeper and Kafka.